Connected Multiomics Walkthrough

 • Select correct Assembly for your variants data.

 • Set filtering criteria based on annotation, samples, and/or variants, then click Finish.
+In this analysis, we are interested to look at variants in DNMT3AR882 samples, so, we set the filter as follow:

 Summarized Cohort Mutations

-Variants information is stored on a per sample basis, the Summarize cohort mutations task enables you to create a summary of variants across samples in the input data node.
+Variants information is stored on a per sample basis, the Summarize cohort mutationsarrow-up-right task enables you to create a summary of variants across samples in the input data node.
 The summary can be informative to identify both the frequency of variants and the samples that share a particular variant.

 • Click on Variants data node.